CynthiaGodoy/NoSQL-Social-Media-API/README.md

 ## Description

 Build and structure an back-end API for a social network using **Mongoose Object Data Modeling (ODM) for MongoDB** where users can share their thoughts, react to friends' thoughts, and create a friend list.
 MongoDB is used for large platforms becaue of its speed with large amounts of data and flexibility with unstructured data.
-Use Insomnia to check all API `GET`, `POST`, `PUT`, and `DELETE` routes.
+Use Insomnia to check all API `GET`, `POST`, `PUT`, and `DELETE` routes. [format timestamps](https://mongoosejs.com/docs/timestamps.html).
+[Validation](https://mongoosejs.com/docs/validation.html)

 ## Installation
 Be sure to have MongoDB installed on your machine.
 Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB locally.